Seed Stitch Tutorial and Dishcloth Pattern

 Seed Stitch & Dishcloth Pattern

-- 36 yds of Worsted weight cotton yarn in any color of your choosing I used Lily Sugar ‘n Cream* in Jute.
+- Approximately 36 yds of Category 4 Medium Weight Cotton Yarn; I used Lily Sugar ‘n Cream* in the Jute colorway

 - Size I Crochet Hook*